-Like everything else at the early stages, dividing company equity equitably comes down to doing your homework.
+Like everything else at the early stages, dividing equity shares equitably comes down to doing your homework.
 This isn’t always as simple as it appears.
-Despite inevitable complaints to the contrary, the founder behind the “idea” of your company isn’t necessarily as important as the technical founder that makes it happen, and the most experienced founder won’t always deliver the most value.
+Despite inevitable complaints to the contrary, the founder behind your company's "original idea" isn’t necessarily as important as the technical founder that makes it happen, and the most experienced founder won’t always deliver the most value.

-Numerous rubrics, calculators and matrices have been devoted to determining this split—and ensuring its fairness—but most companies find it comes down to a consideration of the capabilities, availability, and value generated by each founder.
+Numerous rubrics, calculators and matrices have been devoted to determining this split—and ensuring its fairness—but most companies find it comes down to a consideration of the capabilities, availability, and value generated by each of the startup founders.
 Possible questions to be asked at this stage could include:

-It may be helpful to think of the next 4 years: If everyone performs as expected, how much of the company’s success will they be responsible for?
+It may be helpful to think of your business plan—particularly, your plans for the next four years: If everyone performs as expected, how much of the company’s success will they be responsible for?
 After careful consideration, you may even find that the appropriate distribution for your company is a 50/50 split!
 In cases like this many companies may split 51/49 in order to avoid gridlock.

-The important part is that the decision you reach be a well-considered one.
+The important part is that the decision you reach should be a well-considered one.